 Columbia Hills Memorial Chapel

-Dominique and Derek Krentz own three family-run funeral homes in the Gorge area.
+Jon Bilderback is the representative at our local funeral home, which is now owned by Anderson's Tribute Center in Hood River.
 They arrange for transportation throughout the state of Washington, including pick ups at the Portland airport.
 They are great people, they are familiar with our practices, and their costs are reasonable.

 Jade Sherer is one of White Eagle’s Founding Stewards.
 She currently lives in the Southwest, but is available by email firstname.lastname@example.org for personal assistance in bringing more consciousness to your death and dying process.